What do you want to learn?

 Avoid Amazon’s strict FBA requirements

 Amazon is known for changing its FBA requirements without giving sellers enough time to adapt to changes (and they get much higher during Q4).
-These requirements can be a hassle for merchants fulfilling on Amazon.
+These requirements can be a hassle for merchants fulfiling on Amazon.
 With FBM, there are fewer rules and penalties for failing to hit their strict standards for each Amazon Prime order.

 Retain greater control of your business

 With Amazon FBA, your branding takes a hit.
 Customers receive a box with Amazon’s branding — not yours.
 Customers may associate your products with Amazon and will communicate with Amazon’s customer support if there are issues.
-When you use FBM for the order fulfillment process, you can better ensure you are providing the customer experience you want.
+When you use FBM for the order fulfilment process, you can better ensure you are providing the customer experience you want.

-Canned water brand Open Water moved to FBM from FBA and has ShipBob fulfilling all of their orders.
+Canned water brand Open Water moved to FBM from FBA and has ShipBob fulfiling all of their orders.
 They found not only ShipBob did a better job of packing it all correctly (their water comes in aluminum cans, which dent easily) and had better rates, but Amazon was putting too much plastic in their orders, which doesn’t align well with their eco-friendly brand.

 Get better support

 For support, Amazon is known for being hard to get in touch with a human being.
-Canned water brand Open Water really likes having direct contacts with their retail fulfillment provider, ShipBob.
+Canned water brand Open Water really likes having direct contacts with their retail fulfilment provider, ShipBob.
 While they lost some sales moving to FBM, they now have better service and reduced lead times.

 Disadvantages of FBM